Axel2293/Obsidian-Notes/Arquitectura en la nube/Intro to cloud computing.md

 	- SDK (Software Development Kits)
 ![[Pasted image 20240819184151.png]]

-## Cloud Adoption Framework AWS
+## Cloud Adoption Framework (CAF)
-Provides best practices for organizations
+Provides best practices for organizations build a comprehensive approach to cloud computing across the org and throughout the IT lifecycle to accelerate successful cloud adoption.
+- AWS CAF is organized into six perspectives
+- Perspectives consist of sets of capabilities

 ### Perspectives
 #### Business